evolbioinfo/cytopast/examples/HIV1C/README.md

 #### Reconstruction
 We removed the SDRM positions from the alignment and reconstructed 5 most parsimonious trees using TNT 1.5 [[Goloboff *et al.*, 2016](https://doi.org/10.1111/cla.12160)], which were used as starting trees for 5 runs of PhyML 3.0 [[Guindon *et al.*, 2010](https://doi.org/10.1093/sysbio/syq010)] with GTR+I+Γ6 substitution model and aLRT SH-like branch supports.
-*(The PhyML reconstruction can be replaced with RAxML or FastTree using the tree_types variable in the Snakefile)*.
+*(The PhyML reconstruction can be replaced with RAxML or FastTree using the tree_types variable in the Snakefile, in which case also the SA_root, EA_root, and ASIA_root should be updated accordingly)*.

 #### Rooting
 The resulting trees were rooted with the outgroup sequences, which were subsequently removed from the trees.